 I wondered then if there was inside my brother a seed of sorts, a slender elongated bulb like those I’d seen in Anne’s workroom.
 Thinking the police would never know, I drew the coverlet away, revealing the bloody mess of his shirt.
 A large hole gaped several inches beneath his chin, just to the left of the breastbone.
 I dropped the blanket back over him and stepped back, shaking in fury.

-- “Fleurs du Mal” has been reprinted in The Best of Beneath Ceaseless Skies, Year 3, now available on Amazon.
+- “Fleurs du Mal” reprinted in The Best of Beneath Ceaseless Skies, Year 3, available on Amazon.

 His features seemed too perfect for Imogen’s taste, an unearthly beauty.
 Under her suspicious gaze that appearance wavered, briefly showing her the face underneath.
 Dark eyes gazed back at her, but she couldn’t keep the rest of the illusion at bay.